hihipy/resume-tex-fit/README.md

 - **A real dependency:** You need `xelatex` installed to compile.
 - **Proofreading is on you:** AI conversion drops bullets, mangles special characters, and occasionally invents a detail.
 Read every line against your original.
 - **Not every template converts cleanly:** Single-file `article`-class templates rewire through one knob without a fight.
-Class-based templates (the ones that load a `.cls`) hide their sizing inside the class, where the knob cannot reach.
+Class-based templates (the ones that load a `.cls`) keep their sizing inside the class; the prompt inlines that into one file, but the conversion is less reliable.

 ### Step 1: Pick a Look